Bar Harbor Hotel – Bluenose Inn

 *Our outdoor and indoor heated pools are open for the season.
 The indoor pool will be closed from approximately noon to 1pm daily for cleaning and sanitizing.
 We ask that you please be courteous of others and limit your use of the pools to 30 minutes.

-*Our Looking Glass Restaurant will be serving breakfast only starting Saturday, May 29.
+*Our Looking Glass Restaurant will be serving breakfast only starting Saturday, May 28.
 We encourage take out service but will have tables available if you would like to dine in the dining room or on the deck.
 Orders will be placed at the bar counter and brought to you.
-We have temporarily suspended our traditional table service at this time.
+The Looking Glass will be closed on Tuesdays.

 2019 – Named one of the Top 8 Hotels in Bar Harbor by Trips to Discover!